qibinshi/TeleseismicDenoiser/README.md

 Key 'noise': Create an numpy array with shape of (X, 10000, 3).
 It represent X recordings of 3-component noise waveforms preceding the P arrival, where each trace has 10,000 points.

-The names of keys can vary, with `config.ini` modified accordingly
+The names of keys can vary, with `config.ini` modified accordingly.

 The code split the training data into train, validate and test sets.
 The executables `denote_train` and `denote_test` are both run with the training data.